Crafting Your Own Private VPN on AWS: A Comprehensive Guide for Beginners

 7. Create a new key pair, name it, download it, and then launch the instance.

-STEP 2 Configuring Your Server
+Configuring Your Server

-2. Set up your primary DNS server to 1.1.1.1 (CloudFlare DNS) and the secondary DNS server to 8.8.8.8.
+2. Set up your primary DNS server to 1.1.1.1 (CloudFlare DNS) for an added layer of privacy and the secondary DNS server to 8.8.8.8.

-STEP 3 Connecting Using Your VPN
+Connecting Using Your Private VPN

 Additional Tips for Optimizing Your VPN Experience

 • Choose the Right Server Location: Select a server location closer to your physical location to ensure faster speeds.
+This is crucial for maintaining high performance on your private VPN.

 Remember, while the internet offers a world of possibilities, it’s up to us to navigate it safely.
 By creating your own private VPN, you’re taking a significant step towards a more secure online experience.
 Stay safe, and happy browsing!